cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 From `fileAMTroot`, 广度优先遍历 the `FileAMTroot``ChainID`SeedingNounce;
 {
 - generate request a randam piece N for graphsync, since graphsync can identify the local exisitnce, if duplicated in local, it will ask another random block id. do not do specific cut.
 - according to the global time in the base of 5 minutes, hash (time + chain ID), in RelayList[`ChainID`][] find vector distance closest 10 relays, then random walk connect to a relay in the 10.
-Through that relay, randomly request a Peer from  FileAMTseedersDB[fileAMT][ChainID][index].
+Through that relay, randomly request a Peer from  myFilesAMTseedersDB[fileAMT][ChainID][index].
 - graphRelaySync(relay, chainID, `FileAMTroot``ChainID``Seeding`Nounce`IPFSPeer, `fileAMTroot`, selector(field:=section N))

 until finish all relays or find the chainPeer